Jaysmito101/AdvancedVulkanDemos/README.md

 ## About The Project

-Pastel Shadows is an open-source game development project aiming to create a fun and engaging experience.
-The core philosophy is to build the engine and game primarily from scratch using C++ and the Vulkan graphics API, keeping external dependencies to an absolute minimum.
-This project serves as both a learning experience and a foundation for a potentially fully-featured game.
+Pastel Shadows is a fully open-source game I am developing from scratch just to have fun plying with Vulkan features and game engine development and SDF!!!!
+Literally, most of the elements in this game are or would be SDFs.
+The game is designed to be super cute and fun, with a focus on simplicity and minimalism.
+The project is built purely using C11 and Vulkan 1.2, with no external dependencies (except glfw, stb... must haves).

-### NOTE: Proper README file comming scoon!
+### NOTE: Proper README file coming soon!

 ## Screenshots